-Centerboard is a community based organization that supports families and young people through housing, access to employment and education, and financial empowerment.
-They work with parents and teens to achieve independence by providing trauma informed care and case management.
+Centerboard is a community-based organization that supports families and young people through housing, access to employment and education, and financial empowerment.
+They work with parents and teens to achieve independence by providing trauma-informed care and case management.

 The Department of Children and Families works diligently to build a strong system for protecting children and families across the Commonwealth.
 Lynn DCF works with a diverse population of families and children in the Lynn area.
 DCF's adolescents are in foster care and are at a crossroad in their young lives.

-Teen Scene is a co-educational academic enrichment/violence prevention program which employs a Positive Youth Development framework in order to build assets and resiliency in at-risk youth.
-The program is a free resource which serves primarily low-income minority families from nearby neighborhoods.
+Teen Scene is a co-educational academic enrichment/violence prevention program that employs a Positive Youth Development framework in order to build assets and resiliency in at-risk youth.
+The program is a free resource that serves primarily low-income minority families from nearby neighborhoods.
 One of Teen Scene’s core goals is to enhance its participants’ educational attainment with the viewpoint that academic achievement is a means to violence prevention in at-risk youth.

 The Metropolitan Council for Educational Opportunity (METCO) program, is a voluntary school desegregation program funded by a grant from the Commonwealth of Massachusetts.
 Participating students arrive by bus daily, from Boston and Springfield.
 This year, Marblehead has 80 students participating in the program spanning in age from 1st to 12th grade.
 Marblehead has been a METCO community since 1967 and is the furthest out from Boston of any of the METCO school systems.

-Children’s Friend and Family Services offers a comprehensive Teen Parenting program at Salem High School, designed to give at-risk teen parents the support they need to be nurturing, effective parents – all while completing their high school education.
+Children’s Friend and Family Services offer a comprehensive Teen Parenting program at Salem High School, designed to give at-risk teen parents the support they need to be nurturing, effective parents – all while completing their high school education.

 Salem Academy Charter School is a small public 6-12 school designed to educate the city of Salem's diverse student population.
-Through a unique integration of college predatory classes with service to the community, the school's goal is to graduate informed, articulate and proactive individuals of strong character.
+Through a unique integration of college preparatory classes with service to the community, the school's goal is to graduate informed, articulate and proactive individuals of strong character.